MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L04_Deploy_and_manage_host_pools_and_hosts_with_PowerShell_ADDS.md

    |Name|**hp3-Subnet**|
    |Subnet address range|**10.0.3.0/24**|

-1. Within the Remote Desktop session to **az140-dc-vm11**, in the Azure portal, use the **Search resources, services, and docs** text box at the top of the Azure portal page to search for and navigate to **Network security groups** and, on the **Network security groups** blade, select the security group in the **az140-11-RG** resource group.
+1. Within the Bastion session to **az140-dc-vm11**, in the Azure portal, use the **Search resources, services, and docs** text box at the top of the Azure portal page to search for and navigate to **Network security groups** and, on the **Network security groups** blade, select the security group in the **az140-11-RG** resource group.
 1. On the network security group blade, in the vertical menu on the left, in the **Settings** section, click **Properties**.
 1. On the **Properties** blade, click the **Copy to clipboard** icon on the right side of the **Resource ID** textbox.